Down (gridiron football): Derivation

-Two/Three-and-out
+Two/three-and-out

-Three and out is a situation in American football in which a team, after starting an offensive possession, executes three plays, fails to get a first down, and then punts.
+Three and out is a situation in American football where a team, after starting an offensive possession, executes three plays, fails to get a first down, and then punts.

 The term comes from the standard practice that an offensive unit only has three "real" plays before they are expected to punt.
 While, in theory, a team is allowed a fourth running or passing play, using the fourth down to run or pass is a risky move under most circumstances.
-If they fail to gain a new first down on a fourth-down play, the opposing team takes possession at the spot where they left off, giving them better field position than if the ball had been punted farther toward the opposing team's end zone.
-Typically, a team will run or pass on fourth down only if they are trailing late in a close game, are close enough to the first down marker (usually a yard or less) and in the opposing team's territory, or in a certain part of the field where a punt will likely result in a touchback (which will result in a relatively limited net gain of yardage), but just beyond the distance where a field goal is likely to be successful (in the NFL, a missed field goal results in the opposition taking possession at the spot of the unsuccessful kick) – the range at which American football coaches will typically attempt to convert fourth downs where they otherwise would not varies between the opponent's 30- and 45-yard lines, depending on such factors as the kicker's or punter's perceived abilities and the required distance to gain.
+If they fail to gain a new first down on a fourth-down play, the opposing team takes possession at the spot where they left off, giving them better field position than if the ball had been punted further toward the opposing team's end zone.
+Typically, a team will run or pass on fourth down only if they are trailing late in a close game, are near enough to the first down marker (usually a yard or less) and in the opposing team's territory, or in a certain part of the field where a punt will probably end up being a touchback (which will result in a relatively limited net gain of yardage), but just beyond the distance where a field goal is likely to be successful (in the NFL, a missed field goal results in the opposition taking possession at the spot of the unsuccessful kick).
+The range at which American football coaches will typically attempt to convert fourth downs where they otherwise would not varies between the opponent's 30- and 45-yard lines, depending on such factors as the kicker's or punter's perceived abilities and the required distance to gain.

 Punting following a three-and-out is unlike a turnover on downs.
-Punting after a three-and-out allows a team the opportunity to set their opposition farther back in field position.
+Punting after a three-and-out allows a team the opportunity to set their opposition further back in field position.
 On a turnover on downs, there is no punt and the opposing team takes over possession of the ball at the spot of field where the final (third in the Canadian game, fourth in the American game) down ended.

 In Canadian football, since there are three downs, the term "two and out" is used in this situation.
 In the Canadian game, single points can be scored on punts and missed field goals.
-As a result, Canadian football coaches will never "go for it" simply on account of the ball being on the edge of field goal range – barring extraordinary circumstances (such as trailing by between four and eight points late in the game), teams facing third and relatively long at the edge of field goal range will typically either punt (typically with the intent of putting the ball out of bounds near the opposing goal line as opposed to actually scoring a single point) or attempt a field goal.
+As a result, Canadian football coaches will never "go for it" simply on account of the ball being on the edge of field goal range barring extraordinary circumstances (such as trailing by between four and eight points late in the game).
+Teams facing third and relatively long at the edge of field goal range will typically either punt (usually with the intent of putting the ball out of bounds near the opposing goal line instead of actually scoring a single point) or attempt a field goal.